Lm0079/grevys-zebra-individual-identification/README.md

 # Individual Identification of Grevy's Zebras
 Deep learning technqiues for species detection, 3D model fitting, and metric learning are combined to form a novel pipeline for the individual identification of Grevy's zebras from photographs by utalising their unique coat patterns like a fingerprint.
+This is the first work to attempt this and, compared to traditional 2D bounding box or segmentation based CNN identification pipelines, the approach provides effective and explicit view-point normalisation and allows for a straight forward visualisation of the learned biometric population space.

 This achieved an indentifcation accuracy of 56.8% on the SMALST dataset.
 This study is far to small to estimate the full perfromance pontential or for comparisions against polished tools, but acts as a proof-of-concept and possible groundwork for further steps.